-The stockholder(s) hereby appoint(s) Ebrahim Versi and David J. Marguglio, or either of them, as proxies, each of them acting individually or in the absence of others, with the full power of substitution and re-substitution and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock, par value \$0.0001 of DMK PHARMACEUTICALS CORPORATION that the stockholder(s) is/are entitled to vote at the 2023 Annual Meeting of Stockholders (the "Meeting") to be held at [•] [a.m./p.m.], PDT, on [•], 2023, virtually at [•], and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Ebrahim Versi and David J. Marguglio, or either of them, as proxies, each of them acting individually or in the absence of others, with the full power of substitution and re-substitution and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock, par value \$0.0001, of DMK PHARMACEUTICALS CORPORATION that the stockholder(s) is/are entitled to vote at the 2023 Annual Meeting of Stockholders (the "Meeting") to be held at 1:00 p.m.
+Pacific Time, on November 9, 2023, virtually at www.virtualshareholdermeeting.com/DMK2023, and any adjournment or postponement thereof.